Pintando: Colors of Education Art Exhibition

-Where: Harold Washington Library Center, 400 S. State Street, Special Collections Exhibit Hall on the 9th floor.
+Where: Harold Washington Library Center, 400 S. State Street, 9th Floor Exhibit Hall

 About the Chicago Public Library

 1872: The Illinois Library Act of 1872, authorized cities to establish tax-supported libraries throughout the state.
-In April, the City Council passed an ordinance proclaiming the establishment of Chicago Public Library.
+The City Council passed an ordinance proclaiming the establishment of Chicago Public Library.

 1873: The Chicago Public Library opens at the southeast corner of LaSalle and Adams streets in a circular water tank that survived the fire.
 The library moved several times during its first 24 years, including an 11-years on the fourth floor of City Hall.